skenderidis/f5-cis-lab/README.md

 ## Introduction

-The purpose of this repository is to create a Lab environment on Azure that we will be able to demo CIS use cases [Use-cases](#use-cases).<br>
+The purpose of this repository is to create a Lab environment on Azure that we will be able to demo [CIS use-cases](#use-cases).<br>
 The use-cases that we will demonstratre

 We will use Terraform to perform the following: